 Business Lessons from Itaewon Class

-The Korean drama "Itaewon Class" is teeming with lessons about business, and so much more.
-First, it’s a moving underdog story.
+The Korean drama "Itaewon Class" is a moving underdog story.
 The main character has the odds stacked against him.
-But even with few resources, his ambition, determination, and thirst for revenge keep him going.
+But even with few resources, his ambition and determination keep him going.
+In a world where people can be easily swayed, bullied, or corrupted, he’s steadfast in his beliefs, even if it makes things more challenging.

-And no matter your background, history, shortcomings, or flaws, you can find your own happiness and success when you truly work hard for it.
+Lastly, no matter your background, history, shortcomings, or flaws, you can find your own happiness and success when you truly work hard for it.

 📺 Business Proposal